Art Ross: 1909–18

-The Wanderers, along with the Montreal Canadiens, Toronto Arenas, Quebec Bulldogs and Ottawa Senators dissolved the NHA and founded the National Hockey League (NHL) in November 1917.
-Prior to the start of the season Ross was named coach of the Wanderers, in addition to playing for the team.
+The Wanderers, along with the Montreal Canadiens, Toronto Arenas, Quebec Bulldogs, and Ottawa Senators dissolved the NHA and founded the National Hockey League (NHL) in November 1917.
+Before the start of the season, Ross was named coach of the Wanderers, in addition to playing for the team.
 He played in the first game in NHL history on December 19, 1917, in which the Wanderers defeated the Toronto Arenas 10–9, in Montreal; Ross earned the league's first penalty during the game and also scored his first and only NHL goal.
 A fire on January 2, 1918, destroyed their home, the Montreal Arena, and forced them to fold after four games.
 However, the NHL insisted the team continue to play, and recorded two additional scheduled matches as defaulted losses for the Wanderers, even though the matches were not played.
 With the Wanderers disbanded, Ross retired as a player.
 His NHL career yielded one goal in three games played.